aburgh/Disk-Arbitrator/README.markdown

 ## Future Features

-* Automatic disk image mounting mounting.
-Currently, when mounts are blocked, attaching a disk image with hdiutil will fail unless the -nomount option is also specified.
-As a convenience, the utility will be manage the attach step, initiated via a File > Open command or drag-and-drop.
+* Automatic disk image mounting.
+Currently, when the utility is set to block mounts, attaching a disk image with hdiutil will fail unless the -nomount option is also specified.
+As a convenience, the utility will manage the attach step, initiated via a File > Open command or drag-and-drop, saving the user from a two-step process.

 * Mount options dialog.
 This provides fields to specify custom options and mount paths.